This is delicious keto mock apple pie that uses chayote squash in place of apples. Enjoy a keto apple pie that fits your macros and is guilt-free.

 - 1 ½ cups coconut flour

-- Mix all the ingredients of the low carb crust just until dough forms.
+- Mix all the ingredients just until dough forms.

 - Divide dough in half to make the top and bottom of the pie crust.

-- Roll out with between two sheets of parchment paper.
+- Roll out the dough half between two sheets of parchment paper with a rolling pin.
 Set aside.

-- Transfer one crust into a 9 inch pie pan.
-Being careful to smooth out any cracks.
+- Transfer one crust into an 8-inch pie pan.
+Be careful to smooth out any cracks by pressing the dough together.

-- Boil the chayotes whole, peel and slice.
+- Boil the chayotes squash whole, peel, and slice.
 (Cook till tender about 15-20 minutes)

-- Place the peeled and sliced chayotes in a large bowl and add the sugar substitute, lemon juice, sea salt and cinnamon powder.
+- Place the peeled and sliced chayotes in a large bowl and add the sugar substitute, lemon juice, sea salt, cream of tartar and cinnamon powder.
 Combine well.

 - Top the pie with the other pie crust.

 - Press the edges around the pie with the tines of a fork to seal the two crusts together.
-Cut slits on pie to allow to vent.
+Cut slits into the surface of the steam to vent as the pie cooks.